bedhededdy/nescle/README.md

  # NESCLE
  ## What is NESCLE?
- NESCLE (pronounced like Nestlé) is a free and open-source NES (Nintendo Entertainment System) emulator written the C programming language, with minimal parts of the front-end written in C++.
+ NESCLE (pronounced like Nestlé) is a free and open-source NES (Nintendo Entertainment System) emulator written in the C programming language, with minimal parts of the front-end written in C++.
 It uses SDL2 for graphics, audio, and input, and ImGui for the graphical user interface.
 NESCLE also provides a command line interface for users who prefer to use the terminal.